 In Scandinavian countries, station wagons are especially popular due to the weather, roads, and culture of active recreation.

-Volvo has become a legend in the production of station wagons — its models are considered the benchmark for safety and practicality.
+Volvo has become a legend in the production of station wagons — its models are considered the standard of safety and practicality.

 Many station wagons have additional roof rails for cargo or boxes.

-Some station wagons have versions with all-wheel drive and increased ground clearance, such as Audi A6 Allroad, Subaru Outback — they combine features of a station wagon and an SUV.
+Some station wagons have versions with all-wheel drive and increased ground clearance, for example: Audi A6 Allroad, Subaru Outback — they combine the features of a station wagon and an SUV.

 Station wagons are gradually giving way to crossovers, but they remain popular in Europe, especially among drivers who value handling, comfort, and fuel economy.